fjfnaranjo/RogueDM/docs/pages/collaborators/application-design/main-concepts.md

 of realtime.

-This components implement the \ref roguedm::GameComponentInterface and the current stage (seen later in \ref program-execution) is responsible of their definition and management.
+This components implement the \ref roguedm::GameComponentInterface and the
+\ref roguedm::Application class is responsible of their definition and management of the loop.

 ## The application "commands", the "command handlers" and the "shared command bus"